DD2480-group4-22/assignment3/README.md

 mvn clean clover:setup test clover:aggregate clover:clover
 ```
 ### Your own coverage tool
-Show a patch (or link to a branch) that shows the instrumented code to
-gather coverage measurements.
-The patch is probably too long to be copied here, so please add
-the git command that is used to obtain the patch instead:
-git diff ...
-What kinds of constructs does your tool support, and how accurate is
-its output?

-Each group member made their own coverage tool for one method
+Each group member made their own coverage tool for one method:
 ### Anna
 A coverage tool for the method isLiteral in the JsonReder.java, code can be found in the branch "branch_coverage_anna", in JsonReader.java under the method isLiteral (https://github.com/DD2480-group4-22/gson/blob/branch_coverage_anna/gson/src/main/java/com/google/gson/stream/JsonReader.java) and in the JsonReaderTest.java under @afterclass (https://github.com/DD2480-group4-22/gson/blob/branch_coverage_anna/gson/src/test/java/com/google/gson/stream/JsonReaderTest.java).
 When setting the value to true when a branch is taken (read Oskars text).